 Porcelain veneers are primarily a good option for cosmetic restorations that don’t affect the functionality of your teeth.
 This includes issues like stain-resistant discolorations, minor chips and cracks, damage to the enamel, minor misalignments, and short, eroded, or widely spaced teeth.

 Dental crowns can fix all of these problems, but are also an effective option when the functionality of your tooth has been compromised.
 For instance, a tooth that has broken or cracked due to trauma or decay can be repaired by a crown but not by a veneer.
 Crowns are also useful for building up teeth that are causing problems with your bite and for supporting and protecting a tooth that has had root canal therapy.

 Both porcelain veneers and dental crowns are a lifelong commitment, so it’s important to consider your options carefully.
 Once your tooth has been prepped for one of these restorations, you will need to keep the restoration in place to protect your tooth.

 The lifespan of your restorations will depend greatly on your dedication to dental hygiene and regular visits at our Fort Worth dental office.
 Both veneers and crowns are made of stain-resistant porcelain, but without proper care, the porcelain can still become discolored, and restorations cannot be bleached like natural teeth can.
 You should also use caution when eating to avoid biting down on hard substances like cherry pits.
 Habits like chewing nails or pencils could also damage your restoration.

-If your restoration becomes damaged, call our office immediately for an evaluation.
+If your restoration becomes damaged, call our office at 817-737-6601 immediately for an evaluation.